charkster/SCARF/README.md

 examples.
 I wanted to show that SCARF can be used interface to memories directly.

 In the verilog directory scarf_top.sv is the top-level.

+In the docs directory I am missing a document describing how edge_counter.sv works...
+I should be adding that soon.
+I use a single SCARF register map to control 4 instances of edge_counters.